jasongalas/blog-2-electric-boogaloo/README.md

 ## Description

-A blast from the past, we were charged with creating another blog site.
-So, I decided to reskin my module 4 with the bells and whistles of login capabilities, SQL databases for storing the blog posts, and the ability to comment on other blogs.
+A blast from the past, we were charged with creating another blog site, one with additional functionality.
+So, I decided to reskin my module 4 with the bells and whistles of login capabilities, SQL databases for storing the blog posts, and the ability to comment on other blogs that were required.
+Set-up had been something that we'd been taught from the beginning, and set-up was truly the name of the game in this module.

 ## Installation